 In a 9"x9"x2 1/4" baking pan: a) Spoon in about 1 C of sauce, just to cover the bottom of the pan.
 Fish out any mushrooms and put them back in the with the tomato sauce so that the base of the lasagna layers lay flat. b) On top of the sauce, layer 4 uncooked lasagna noodles, snapping an end off to fit (if needed).
 If any noodles are broken, simply piece them together in position the best you can. c) Smooth 1/3 of the ricotta mixture on top of the uncooked lasagna noodles. d) Evenly dot 1/3 of the spinach over the top of the ricotta. e) Sprinkle 1/4 C of the shredded Mozzarella blend over the spinach. f) Over the mozzarella, spread about 1/3 of the of the remaining pasta sauce.
 Repeat steps b-f two more times, finishing the top with the remaining mozzarella, feta, a good sprinkle of parmesan, a pinch of dried oregano and 1/4 tsp red pepper flakes.

 Tent a large piece of foil over the pan, making sure that the edges are sealed.
-If the foil touches the top of the lasagna it will stick so make sure it's not touching it.
+If the foil touches the top of the lasagna it will stick so make sure the foil isn't touching the lasagna.
 Set the pan on a parchment lined sheet pan to catch any sauce that may spill over.
 Bake the lasagna at 400F (204C) for 45-55 minutes.
 Depending on type of noodle used (gluten free or not), bake time can vary.
 I start checking my lasagna at 45 minutes by gently pulling back the foil (be careful, it will be steamy!) and inserting a knife in the center.
 You're testing to see of the noodles are tender.
 If a sharp knife gives under gentle pressure, the noodles are done and you can move on to removing the foil.
 If the pasta doesn't give way to gentle pressure, the lasagna needs more time under the foil.
 Give it 5-10 more minutes.
 Reseal the foil being careful to tent it so that the cheese doesn't stick.
 Just do your best.When you're satisfied that the noodles are about done, remove the foil and bake for an additional 10-15 minutes, or until the lasagna is bubbly, and cheese on top is melty and golden.
 Darker edges are okay.
 Remove from oven and let stand at least 10-15 minutes before slicing and sharing.
 Run a knife around the edges of the lasagna to ease the edges, then cut into nine pieces.

 Serve with more parmesan, pepper flakes, fresh parsley or basil and fresh ground pepper.